jennyfothergill/hpc-intro/_episodes/13-scheduler.md

 Resource requests are typically binding.
 If you exceed them, your job will be killed.
 Let's use wall time as an example.
-We will request 1 minute of wall time, and attempt to run a job for two minutes.
+We will request 1 minute of wall time and attempt to run a job for two minutes.

 ```
 {{ site.remote.prompt }} cat example-job.sh